Data-Mining-Team-Boba/SemesterProject/README.md

 * Run: `python3 model.py`
 	* This function was not explicitly used to build a k-means model but the logic is the same
-	* This function also contains a SKLearn function

 ## Building KMeans Model
 NOTE: Make sure pyspark and dependencies are installed